 Upper Sardine Lake is very dramatic.
-It's upstream of Lower Sardine Lake by about 1/10th of a mile (0.2 kilometers) and is tucked right against some tower granite walls of the Sierra Buttes.
-It's great for the views and rock jumping in addition to swimming.
+It's upstream of Lower Sardine Lake by about 1/10th of a mile (0.2 kilometers) and is tucked right against the towering granite walls of the Sierra Buttes.
+It's great for the views, rock jumping, and swimming.

 Salmon Lake is another gem.
 It has its own island to paddle around and explore, and has some great rocks from which you can jump into the water.

 Stampede Reservoir is bigger than either Sardine or Salmon lakes.
-It has a beautiful and varied coast line and a couple islands.
-It has a camp ground from which we occasionally run an overnight trip where we'll kayaking and paddle board.
+It has a beautiful and varied coast line and a couple of islands.
+There is a camp ground from which we occasionally run an overnight trip.
+The lake is great for kayaking and paddle boarding.

-Sand Pond is sandy beach lake is shallow and warms up nicely, making it a terrific place to cool off and go swimming.
+Sand Pond is a shallow, sandy bottom lake with a beach and warms up nicely for a mountain lake, making it a terrific place for a swim.

 Volcano Lake is another hidden treasure, located on the ridge above Lower Sardine Lake.
 It's one of our destinations for day hikes and overnights.

-Donner Lake was made famous by the ill-fated Donner Party which tried unsuccessfully to cross the Sierra Nevada mountains by wagon train in the 1800s, this large lake provides a beautiful view for you while rock climbing.
+Donner Lake was made famous by the ill-fated Donner Party, which tried unsuccessfully to cross the Sierra Nevada mountains by wagon train one winter in the 1800s.
+This large lake provides a beautiful view for you while rock climbing.
 If you like to paddle, you'll have lots of shoreline and inlets to explore.
-A sandy beach also is ideal for launching our windsurfers.
-The Camp runs a full day trip to this lake only during our sessions that are two weeks or longer.

 Deadman's Lake is located at the end of a scenic 2 mile (3 kilometer) trail from Camp, this high Sierra lake is tucked under Deadman's Peak (who would've guessed?) and off the beaten track.
 We rarely see other people at the lake, and it's great for taking a dip after the hike.
 We might also run an overnight camp-out under the stars here.